lukas-sparnauskas/evalAIRR/README.md

 - <b>`distr_histogram`</b> - feature distribution histogram.
 Parameters: list of features you are creating the report for.
 - <b>`distr_boxplot`</b> - feature distribution boxplot.
 Parameters: list of features you are creating the report for.
 - <b>`distr_violinplot`</b> - feature distribution violin plot.
 Parameters: list of features you are creating the report for.
 - <b>`distr_densityplot`</b> - feature distribution density plot.
 Parameters: list of features you are creating the report for.
-The feature name `_all_` can be used to report on all features in one plot.
 - <b>`distance`</b> - Euclidean distance between the real and simulated feature.
 Parameters: list of features you are creating the report for.
 - <b>`statistics`</b> - statistical indicators (average, median, standard deviation and variance) of a feature in both real and simulated datasets.
 Parameters: list of features you are creating the report for.